honestica/angular-hot-reloader/README.md

 Well our current app uses angular 1.X with es6, so it was written to ease our developement experience and it's been a great addition to our tooling !
 It works really good for what we need but there are edge-cases where it doesn't.
 Feel free to post an issue to pinpoint failing cases

 ## It's 2016, how about angular2 ?
- However, the methodology applied here could be easily ported to angular2
+The methodology applied here could be easily ported to angular2